-- 1. Fibreglass blades must meet the flexibility requirements in Safety tests. - 2.
+- 1. Lochac has a Society level exemption allowing fibreglass blades. - 2.
+Fibreglass blades must meet the flexibility requirements in Safety tests. - 3.
 Fibreglass blades must be made only using fibreglass rod, glue and fibreglass and vinyl tapes.
-You can use metal to mount the hilt, but it must extend no longer than 10cm along the blade. - 3.
+You can use metal to mount the hilt, but it must extend no longer than 10cm along the blade. - 4.
 The blade must be wrapped in vinyl duct tape (not cloth or metal-backed).
 If you use fibreglass strapping tape to make the blade, this must be completely covered by the outer wrapping tape.